isel-leic-daw/s2526i-51d-52d-public/lesson35-lab-11-useFetch/lab-11-use-fetch.md

 ## 2. PeriodicFetcher

-CHere is the corrected and polished version:

----

 Create a React component that receives a URL and a time period (in milliseconds).
 This component must use the previously implemented `useFetch` hook.